This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Although, depending on what you eat, it may not be adequate for keeping you regular.

-A keto diet is high-fat, low-carb, moderate protein used to manage neurological disorders.
+A keto diet is a high-fat, low-carb, moderate-protein diet used to manage neurological disorders.

 Originally it was used to treat epilepsy in the early 1920s but has since become noted for its many health benefits.

-Thus, you need to use the following tips to combat constipation, especially if you don’t eat enough vegetables while in ketosis.
+Thus, we will discuss how to deal with constipation on the keto diet and combat constipation, especially if you don’t eat enough vegetables while in ketosis.

 9 Ways to Reduce Constipation on a Keto Diet